Postpartum Mental Health and Breastfeeding

 Diabetes and Milk Supply

-It is important to be aware of potential risks for feeding complications as early as possible.
-This way, you can be mentally prepared, and have support systems and strategies in place before you encounter possible issues.
 Unfortunately, Insulin resistance and Diabetes (Type 1, Type 2, and Gestational) can be associated with low milk production for breastfeeding parents.
 If you fall into this category, fear not!
 Diabetes and insulin resistance are just one piece of the puzzle.
 Work with your doctor and an IBCLC to prevent and manage low supply.
-People with diabetes can sometimes experience a delay in their milk "coming in", as well as a lower overall production.
-People who take insulin (vs. those who manage through diet alone) are at a higher risk.
-Why does this happen?
-Insulin is required for overall blood sugar regulation.
-How that plays into milk supply, though, is

 3 Steps to Increase Milk Supply

-Why are we so obsessed with milk supply?
 When it comes to milk supply, our society often has a “more is better” mentality.
 The truth is, a freezer stash of milk is not a requirement.
 It can be difficult to determine if you have a low supply, especially when hormones and anxieties are running high, sleep is running low, and you’re recovering both physically and mentally from your baby’s birth.
-If you are worried about your milk supply, it is important to reach out for help as soon as possible.
-An International Board-Certified Lactation Consultant (IBCLC) can help you determine the cause of low supply and provide strategies to help you meet your feeding goals.
-Honestly, the best way to increase your supply (and have a better overall infant feeding experience) is to get meaningful and individualized support!
-Low milk supply can be caused by MANY factors.
-An individualized assessment

 Cannabis use in Pregnancy